sabir-aspose/words-docs-com/en/net/ai-powered-features/supported-ai-models/_index.md

 With Aspose.Words, developers can also integrate self-hosted LLMs (Large Language Models), providing an alternative to OpenAI/Anthropic/Google's hosted services.

-The following code example shows how to create a self-hosted LLM based on OpenAI's generative language model:
+The following code example shows how to create a self‑hosted LLM based on OpenAI's generative language model:

 {{< highlight csharp >}}
 public void SelfHostedModel()